nielsvm/purge_purger_http/README.md

 * To provide a minimum viable product for Drupal 8.0.
 * To port most of the HTTP configuration options legacy purge provides.
+* The ability to create one or more 'success conditions' + AND/OR selection.
+The API core provides certainly looks promising for this.
 * Robust testing coverage.